languagetool-org/languagetool-website/README.md

-## Please do not use anymore, this repo is outdated
+## Please do not use anymore, this repo is outdated.
+## Try some another one.